Compactified Jacobians as Mumford models: Polytopal decompositions of skeletons

 \subsubsection{Admissible polytopal decompositions}

 We next recall the definition of periodic polytopal decompositions of $\RR^n$ that are admissible with respect to the value group $|K^\times|$.
 Note that this definition depends on two lattices: the first is the lattice that determines which polytopes are admissible.
-For simplicity we fix this to be $\ZZ^n$. \begin{defn} A polytope in $\RR^n$ is \emph{admissible} if it is an intersection of closed halfspaces $\{ u \in \RR^n : \langle u, v \rangle \geq a \}$ with $v \in \ZZ^n$ and $a \in |K^\times|$. \end{defn}
+For simplicity we fix this to be $\ZZ^n$. \begin{defn} A polytope in $\RR^n$ is \emph{admissible} if it is an intersection of closed halfspaces $\{ u \in \RR^n : \langle u, v \rangle \geq a \}$ with $v \in \ZZ^n$ and $a$ in the value group $|K^\times|$. \end{defn}